KabirKanha/entry-management-system/README.md

 ![Home Page](public/Images/Screenshots/2_MainScreen.png)
 <br><br>
-If the visitor clicks on former, he/she is taken to the check-in page.
+If the visitor clicks on former, they are taken to the check-in page.

 ![Check-In Page](public/Images/Screenshots/3_CheckIn.png)
 <br><br>